 The origins of dwarfs

 Creating the universe from a dead guy’s body might seem challenging enough already.
 Yet when Odin and his brothers were finished, they noticed that the body started rotting.
 As the decomposition process kicked in, several maggots started wriggling out of Ymir’s body.
 The gods gave these maggots intelligence, hereby turning them into the first dwarfs: Norðri, Austri, Suðri, and Vestri.
 The gods tasked them with holding up the rotting body of Ymir so that the universe would not collapse.
 Each of the dwarves was given a wind direction (north, east, south, and west).
+Funny how these beings, coming from maggots, would turn out to be the most skilled craftsmen in the universe.

 And so it was that the universe came to be.
 This is the story of how the Norse gods created through destruction.
 The story of how they created life through murder and mass genocide.
 And frankly, this was only the start.